Sai1234567890123/CrowdHelp-Blockchain-based-crowdfunding-platform/README.md

 - To run on different test-net..
   - Use different URL in `hardhat.config.js`.

+## Troubleshooting

+If you encounter any errors during these steps, please provide the error message and context for further assistance.

 # References taken ⚓

 ## for understanding of crowdfunding idea with blockchain & developing smart-contract